Tooth Extractions in San Francisco, CA

 Tooth extraction is one of the dental procedures that worries people the most.
-However, tooth extraction is a common procedure, and happens frequently among adults.
+However, tooth extraction is a common service, and happens frequently among adults.
 There are multiple reasons for the removal of a tooth, some of the most common reasons being advanced tooth decay or wisdom teeth removal.

 Here at San Francisco Dental Arts we don’t want you to feel worried for your upcoming tooth removal, and want to accommodate your worries in the best way we can.